The Impact of a Coalition: Assessing the Likelihood of Voter Influence in Large Elections: Materials for Section

 Clearly, $\nbs{\sus{0}}{\psi^*}$ is the projection of the feasible solutions of LP$_\psi$ (which is a polyhedron in the $(\vec \chi,\vec\kappa,\vec x)$ space) to $\vec\chi$'s.
 The rest of proof for the exponential case is the same as the exponential case of $\sup$ for $\psi=0$.

 The proof of the $\Theta(1)$ case is similar to the proof of the lower bound of the polynomial case of $\sup$ for $\psi=0$.
-The main difference and challenge is to define the counterpart of \myhyperlink{lb-step1.4}{Step 1.4}: we will specify $\Theta(n^{(q-1)/2})$ integer vectors in an $O(\sqrt n)$ neighborhood of the average of some $\vec \pi^*\in \Pi^n$, such that each such vector can be modified by a data adversary to a vector $\vec x\in \sus{0}$.
+The main difference and challenge is to define the counterpart of \myhyperlink{lb-step1.4}{Step 1.4}: we will specify $\Theta(n^{(q-1)/2})$ integer vectors in an $O(\sqrt n)$ neighborhood of the sum of distributions in some $\vec \pi^*\in \Pi^n$, such that each such vector can be modified by a contamination adversary to a vector $\vec x\in \sus{0}$.

 Let $\pi^*\in \conv(\Pi)\cap \nbs{\sus{0}}{\psi}$.
 Clearly $n\pi^*\in \nbs{\sus{0}}{\psi}$, which means that $\sus{0}\cap \nbs{n\pi^*}{\psi}\ne\emptyset$.
 Choose $\vec x\in \sus{0}\cap \nbs{n\pi^*}{\psi}$.
 Recall from the proof of Claim~\ref{claim:close-to-cone0} that $\sus{0}$ are the feasible solutions to LP$_{\cone}^B$, which means that $\vec x$ is a feasible solution to LP$_{\cone}^B$.
 Then, as proved in the proof of Claim~\ref{claim:close-to-cone0}, solutions to LP$_{\cone}^B$ and solutions to LP$_{\poly}^B$ are close to each other (as an application of~\citep[Theorem 5 (i)]{Cook86:Sensitivity}), there exists a solution $\vec x' $ to LP$_{\poly}^B$ such that $|\vec x - \vec x'|_1 = O(B+1)$.
 It follows that $\vec x' \in\cpoly{B}$.
 Define